Hemp Oil vs CBD Oil: What’s the difference?

 What are the Benefits of CBD oil?

-CBD oil derived from hemp works with the body through the endocannabinoid system (ECS).
-The endocannabinoid system is responsible for promoting homeostasis, which is the body’s ability to maintain balance and function properly.
+CBD oil derived from hemp works with the body through the Endocannabinoid System (ECS).
+The endocannabinoid system is responsible for promoting homeostasis, which is the body’s ability to maintain in balance and function properly.
 The ECS is implicated is regulating many of our body’s functions such as sleep, mood, pain, appetite, hormone, and immune response.

 Taking CBD oil can help with a variety of health related issues such as:

 - Cognitive functions

 Importance of Knowing the Difference Between Hemp Oil vs CBD Oil